on an empty line. You'll see a autocomplete dropdown with

 By default, Wokwi compiles your code with the standard built-in Arduino libraries, such as Wire.h and SPI.h.

 Adding third party libraries

-To add third-party libraries to your project, go to the "Library Manager" tab in the code editor, and press the purple "+" button.
+To add third-party libraries to your project, go to the "Library Manager" tab in the code editor, and press the blue "+" button.
 Type some text in the search box to search for a library (e.g. "FastLED"), and then click on one of the library names in the list to add it.

 You can use this method to install any Arduino library from the Arduino Library Manager.